 There is unquestionably a ‘disconnect’ between many states in America when it comes to marijuana legality.
 We have cannabis-friendly states such as California, Colorado, and Oregon on one side.
 On the other, there remain staunch anti-weed locations, including Indiana, Idaho, and Louisiana.

 Although an increasing number of states have decriminalized pot, not every place has embraced this rational thinking.
 The sad story of Fate Winslow is a case-in-point.
-The homeless man was jailed for life in Shreveport, Louisiana, because he acted as a middleman in a $20 marijuana deal.
+The homeless man was jailed for life in Shreveport, Louisiana because he acted as a middleman in a $20 marijuana deal.
 Winslow previously served eight-and-a-half years for stealing from an unlocked car.

 His conviction for a cannabis crime meant he was classified as a ‘habitual offender’ under Louisiana law.

 Data from the American Civil Liberties Union in 2015 suggested that 69 people were ‘lifers’ for marijuana crimes.
 The Clemency Report revealed that between 1996 and 2015, judges had sentenced 54 people to life in prison without parole for a weed crime.

 Unfortunately, it is a case of not getting caught in the wrong state.
 A majority of states have recently decriminalized the possession of small amounts of weed.
-In these places, it is called a ‘civil infraction,’ and the penalty is a small fine.
+It is called a ‘civil infraction,’ and the penalty is a small fine in these places.
 The incident doesn’t end up on your permanent record.
 Many so-called ‘red’ or ‘conservative’ states tend to have the strictest anti-cannabis laws.

-Is Marijuana Legal in Mississippi?
+Is Medical Marijuana Legal in Mississippi?

 What Are the Penalties for Buying, Selling, and Possessing Cannabis in Mississippi?